NFerracuti/Is-it-Loblaws/README.md

 ## Getting Started

-run `npm i` to install dependencies
+- run `npm i` to install dependencies
+- download the expo go app on your smartphone
+- from within the root directory, run npx epo start in your terminal
+- scan the QR code that appears in terminal from within the expo go app

 ## Built With